opensearch-project/documentation-website/_analyzers/language-analyzers/index.md

 ## Stem exclusion with custom analyzers

-All language analyzers consist of tokenizers and token filters specific to the particular language.
+All language analyzers consist of tokenizers and token filters specific to a particular language.
 If you want to implement a custom version of the language analyzer with stem exclusion, you need to configure the `keyword_marker` token filter and list the words excluded from stemming in the `keywords` parameter:

 ```json
 PUT index_with_keyword_marker_analyzer